 Education is universally recognized as an important factor contributing to economic growth and competitiveness, poverty alleviation, improved health, and increased stability for individuals, families, and entire nations.
 In its 2012 Education for All Global Monitoring Report, UNESCO estimated that every $1 spent on a person’s education yields $10 to $15 in economic growth over that person’s working lifetime.

-In 2003, the Kenyan government made an important policy decision, to provide free primary education.
-This resulted in a nearly 15% increase in school enrollment in just one year.
+Introduction of free primary education in Kenya saw Grade 1 enrolment rise from 0.969 million in 2002 to 1.312 million in 2003, an increase of 35%.
 Yet many challenges remain in delivering quality, comprehensive education to all children, especially beyond primary school level, for the poor and vulnerable.

 Working together with partners, including donors, education authorities, community leaders, and Equity Bank branches throughout Kenya, EGF is working to increase access to education and build the leadership capacities of our Vision 2030 generation through two signature programmes: